GitHub Copilot Review 2026 - AI Code Assistant

 Platforms

-Web, iOS, Android, macOS, Windows, Linux, API
+Web, iOS, Android, macOS, Windows, Linux

 Pricing Model

-Freemium ($0-39/mo individual, $21+/user/mo business) See plans
+Freemium ($0-100/mo individual, usage-based for Business/Enterprise) See plans

 Privacy/Data Use

-No training on Business/Enterprise data, GDPR compliant
+No training on Business/Enterprise data, opt-out available for Individual plans

 Security